alexeibex/alexeibex.github.io/constitutionallaw.md

 <details><summary><i>Case Brief</i></summary>
   <ul>
-    <li><b>Overview:</b>Action alleging university’s consideration of race in admissions violated Equal Protection Clause was remanded as all racial classifications imposed by government must have been analyzed under strict scrutiny, and courts confined strict scrutiny inquiry in too narrow a way by deferring to university’s good faith in use of racial classifications.</li>
+    <li><b>Overview:</b>University's use of an admissions policy that considered race as part of a holistic-review process did not violate the Equal Protection Clause; evidence showed that, at the time the university adopted a race-conscious plan, its diversity policies had not been successful, and use of class rank alone would not be a workable means to attain diversity.</li>
     <li><b>Facts:</b>Petitioner applicant sued respondents, a state university and school officials, alleging that the university’s consideration of race in admissions violated the Equal Protection Clause of the Fourteenth Amendment.
 A district court granted summary judgment to respondents.
 The United States Court of Appeals for the Fifth Circuit affirmed.
 A writ of certiorari was granted.</li>
     <li><b>Issue:</b>Did the appellate court err by not applying strict scrutiny in deciding whether state university's consideration of race in admissions process violated Fourteenth Amendment's equal protection clause?</li>
     <li><b>Rule:</b>Decisions based on race or ethnic origin by faculties and administrations of state universities are reviewable under the Fourteenth Amendment.
 Redressing past discrimination can not serve as a compelling interest, because a university’s broad mission of education is incompatible with making the judicial, legislative, or administrative findings of constitutional or statutory violations necessary to justify remedial racial classification.
 The attainment of a diverse student body, by contrast, serves values beyond race alone, including enhanced classroom dialogue and the lessening of racial isolation and stereotypes.</li>